Trustroots/nostroots/README.md

 - Build out Trustroots app
   - full notes functionality
   - ["login-with-trustroots" functionality](https://nips.nostr.com/46)
-  - putting more profile data onto Nostr with opt-in
+  - putting more profile data onto Nostr with opt-in, starting with Circles

 **Q1 2025:**
 - Add login-with functionality to most promising one partner org
 - Add more recommended orgs
 - Solicit for some Berlin community management role?
-- feed more data into the map
+- feed more data into the map and filter by Circles

 **Q2 2025:**
 - add nip-46 login to Trustroots app and begin encouraging users to store their nsec outside of the Trustroots app